artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 **Steps:**

 #.
-When you are prompted, select a file format identification tool (Siegfried
+When you are prompted, select Yes to identify file formats.
-   and Fido are the most robust options).
 #.
 Once file format identification is complete, click on the gear icon to the
    right of the job name to open the job page.
 #.
 On the job page, under the heading STDOUT, you will see information similar
-   to the following
+   to the following:

 .. code::